rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-01-e15f0e9bbaa7dc23-listing-of-new-commercial-paper-of-solar-defence-and-aerospace-limited.md

 - SDAL
 tags:
 - commercial-paper
+- debt-securities
+- icra-rating
-- debt-listing
+- listing
 - private-placement
 - solar-defence-aerospace
-- icra-rating
-- new-listing
 title: Listing of new Commercial Paper of Solar Defence and Aerospace Limited
 ---